top of page

 Refinance

-In certain cases, refinancing into a new mortgage with better terms may be possible.
-While harder to qualify for once you're behind, it’s worth exploring if you still have decent credit or equity.
+In some situations, refinancing into a new mortgage with better terms may be an option.
+It’s harder to qualify once you’re behind, but it may still work if you have good credit or equity.

 Refinance or loan restructuring icon